d3i-website/d3i-website.github.io/_pages/community/symposium-2024.md

 #### Location

-The symposium takes place in room REC C0.01, Roeterseilandcampus Building C in the city center of Amsterdam.
-See [here](https://www.uva.nl/en/shared-content/locaties/en/roeterseiland/rec-b-c-d-entrance-b-c.html) for more details on the location.
+The symposium takes place at Zoku Amsterdam, Weesperstraat 105.
+See [here](https://livezoku.com/amsterdam/location-directions/) for more details on the location.

 #### Keynote